+Mount Athos -commonly known as the Holy Mountain- is the spiritual capital of the Orthodox Christian world, consisting of 20 monasteries, 12 skites, and about 700 houses, cells or hermitages and approximately 2,000 monks.
 The “Garden of Virgin Mary” is the paradise of the eastern peninsula of Halkidiki!
-Mount Athos is known to be the main carrier of Orthodox Christianity and holds spiritual glory and great history.
-It is a religious community with great monasteries, cells in caves or between the rocks, towers, domes, belfries, chants, etc. Today, Mount Athos includes 20 monasteries, 12 skites, and about 700 houses, cells or hermitages.
-It is listed in UNESCO’s WORLD HERITAGE MONUMENTS.
+The Monastic State of the Holy Mountain is known to be the main carrier of Orthodox Christianity and holds spiritual glory and great history.
+It is a religious community with 1.000 years old monasteries, cells in caves or between the rocks, towers, domes, belfries, chants, etc. It is listed in UNESCO’s WORLD HERITAGE MONUMENTS.

 According to the written rules of Mt Athos, it's forbitten for women to enter by any means or stay anywhere in the monastic state.
 This prohibition is called avaton in Greek.
 Ant breach of the rule is a punishable offence, because Mt Athos is dedicated to one woman whom all the monks honor and pray to; the Blessed Mary.